Last Updated on by

 The little details matter.
 A valve that allows you to adjust the drip rate, the material, (it’s not plastic), and the design, all these details can make a manual dripper desirable or not.
 The Bonavita is.
 Here are some more things to consider when you choose your coffee maker.

 Other factors weigh in when you compare manual coffee drippers, the size, how easy it is to clean and maintain, flexibility in brewing are things that should be considered when comparing.
 This is going to be the subject of the next few paragraphs of our review.

 Bonavita Immersion Dripper Review

 Again unlike plastic pour over brewers, the Bonavita immersion dripper is completely dishwasher safe.
-Over time plastic coffee makers can leak various chemicals like BPAs and oestrogen into your coffee unless they are made from BPA free material, like the Aeropress is.
-For this reason it isn’t advisable to wash plastic coffee makers in the dishwasher.
+Over time plastic coffee makers can leak various chemicals like BPA into your coffee.
+For this reason, it isn’t advisable to wash plastic coffee makers in the dishwasher.
 This isn’t an issue with the Bonavita immersion dripper which is made from porcelain.

 While not really a factor, as this review is mainly about coffee taste, I thought it worth mentioning that the porcelain Bonavita immersion brewer looks a lot better than the plastic brewers.
-This is important for me if I am hosting.
-The white porcelain design looks much more chic and looks very nice on your table.
+This is important to me if I am hosting.
+The white porcelain design looks better and it fits nicely on your table.
 This is probably not important to most people, but there it is anyway!

 Brewing with Bonavita Dripper